wodxgod/Griefing-Methods/README.md

 # Griefing methods by WodX

-In this documentation, you'll learn everything about how to grief Minecraft networks.
+How griefers get administrator privileges is still a myth for a lot of players, server owners and administrators.
+In this documentation, you'll learn everything about how to exploit and grief Minecraft networks and how it works.

 **Introduction**
 - **Brute forcing**